hhnnhh/berlin_datascience_lab/README.md

 ## Installation
-The basic setup such as requirements.txt, baseline_model.py for Logistic Regression and data_prep are contributions by [Marielle Dado](https://github.com/marielledado), extensions for Support Vector Machine, Random Forest Classifier, hyperparameter tuning by Hannah Bohle.
+The basic setup such as requirements.txt, baseline_model.py for Logistic Regression and data_prep are contributions by [Marielle Dado](https://github.com/marielledado), extensions in basic_model.py for Support Vector Machine, Random Forest Classifier and hyperparameter tuning by Hannah Bohle.

 1. Clone or download this repo